An Idyllic Summer Escape on Orcas Island, Washington

 Hiking

-Orcas is a hiker’s dream, with miles of hiking trails of all difficulty levels crisscrossing the landscape.
+Orcas is a hiker’s dream, with miles of trails at all difficulty levels crisscrossing the landscape.
 Our two favorites were the half-mile hike down to the rugged beach at Obstruction Pass State Park (a great spot to explore tidepools, as described below) and the 3-mile loop around the clear blue Cascade Lake, home to a low bridge from which you’ll often see locals jumping into the water.
 Don’t be surprised if the kids beg to follow their lead!
 A more intense hike leads to the top of Mount Constitution, the highest point in the San Juans — your reward is a breathtaking vista over the archipelago.
-If you’re up for even more exercise, try your hand at mountain biking.
-Perfect for thrill-seeking tweens and teens.
+If you’re up for even more exercise, try your hand at mountain biking, perfect for thrill-seeking tweens and teens.

 Tidepool treasures galore